appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 If any services that the Appcircle server needs to connect to, such as your Git provider, use a self-signed SSL/TLS certificate or a certificate issued by an untrusted root CA from your organization, Appcircle will refuse the connection by default.

 :::tip
-To avoid potential issues with untrusted certificates, it is best practice to add your organization's CA certificate to Appcircle.
+To prevent potential issues with untrusted certificates, it is recommended to add your organization's root certificate from the Certificate Authority (CA) to Appcircle.
+This ensures that the server can properly validate and trust SSL/TLS certificates issued by your organization’s CA.
 :::

-To add this certificate as trusted, you need to update the `.global.trustedCerts` key in the `global.yaml` file and import the certificates.
+To add this certificates as trusted, you need to update the `.global.trustedCerts` key in the `global.yaml` file and import the certificates.

 :::info
 The `.global` key already exists in your `global.yaml` file.
 You just need to add the `trustedCerts` key.